-Im re reading this book at the moment, and just wanted to mention how good it is.
+Im re reading this book at the moment, and just wanted to mention it.
 Although a lot of the plot centres around bell ringing, in which I have no interest, the novel as a whole is very readable.

 It is set in the Fens, where Sayers grew up, in a small village, where the parson and squire are the leaders of the community.
 Her parson, Rev Theodore Venables, is based on her own father, the Rev Henry Sayers.
 Mr. Venables is a kind good, rather vague old chap who is devoted to his work and his people.
 His wife is more practical but equally kindly.